xebia/essentials/web/hurt-often.md

 ### Consequences

 Shortening your time to production increases your ability to respond to change and, ultimately, your competitiveness.
-There's no upper bound, internet giants like Facebook and Github successfully deploy to production hundreds of times per day.
+There's no upper bound, internet giants like Facebook and GitHub successfully deploy to production hundreds of times per day.

 ### References